patriziawatlington/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Having a clear plan will make it easier to stay on track and avoid getting lost in the code.
  -- 250 words

+# 2023-12-19
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously educate yourself: Read blogs, books, and research papers to learn about new programming techniques, tools, languages, or frameworks.
+2. Practice regularly: Coding is a skill that improves with practice.
+Try to dedicate time each day to practice writing code and solve problems.
+You can find practice problems on websites like LeetCode, HackerRank, Codecademy, etc. to improve your problem-solving skills.
+3. Participate in open-source projects: Contributing to open source projects is not only a great way to build your portfolio but also to network with other developers and learn from their experience.
+By participating in projects, you can gain experience with different coding styles, collaborate with others, learn new skills,and contribute to a larger project.
+Some popular open sources projects include GitHub, GitLab, Bitbucket,etc.